iloire/letsnode.com/description.markdown

-### About this blog

-This blog **is about node.js** and the cool stuff you can do with it.
+This blog **is about node.js**

-This blog is based on [howtonode][].
-Howtonode's source code is available on [howtonode's github repository][]
+It is based on [howtonode][] (howtonode's source code is available on [howtonode's github repository][])

 The source code of this blog is also available on [letsnode's github repository].

-I pretty much added the [Twitter BootStrap CSS library] to the blog
+##### Content of this blog

-I will be posting here experiences and code of real projects I am developing by using node.js, express.js and NoSql databases like REDIS.
+I will be posting here experiences and code of real projects I am developing by using **node.js, express.js and NoSQL databases like REDIS**.

-Hope you also enjoy working with node as I do..
+Hope you also enjoy working with node.js as I do..

 [howtonode]: https://howtonode.org
 [howtonode's github repository]: https://github.com/creationix/howtonode.org